Although the holiday break is coming up, it doesn’t mean you should forget about managing your investment property.

 Renovating or adding improvements to your investment property may give you the opportunity to increase your rent for the New Year.

-The holidays is a great time to sit down and re-think your finances before the new year.
+The holidays are a great time to sit down and re-think your finances before the new year.
 Take a look at your home loan and lender and see whether it is still the best option for you.
-You may find that you will have different goals in 2016 and this may affect what type of home loan you have.
+You may find that you will have different goals in 2017 and this may affect what type of home loan you have.

 As a lot of people will be away on holidays during this time, you may find that lenders will be less busy and have more time to discuss options and process your refinance application quickly.

 Finding a lender that understands what you are looking for and will take the time to explain the benefits can be a big help.
 State Custodians offers very competitive home loans, with a broad range of features.
 We have a team of Lending Specialists ready to answer any questions you have.
 Check out our home loans here or call on 13 72 62 to chat to a lending specialists about refinancing.